You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Dosage in the Elderly

-Geriatric patients may be at higher risk of developing nephrotoxicity, ototoxicity/neurotoxicity or hematologic adverse effects.
+Geriatric patients may be at higher risk of developing nephrotoxicity, ototoxicity/neurotoxicity, GI, or hematologic adverse effects.
 Use with caution.

 F - Adverse Effects